wamdam/backy2/docs/source/installation.rst

               engine: sqlite:///var/lib/benji/benji.sqlite

 You might need to change the above paths.
-Benji will run as a normal user without problems, but it might need root privileges to access most backup sources.
+Benji will run as a normal user without problems, but it will probably need root privileges to access most backup sources.

 Please see :ref:`configuration` for a full list of configuration options.